 We are proud to be the first place in the British Isles declared Coronavirus free.
 This success has been driven by strong and decisive leadership by our Government, supported by extraordinary community spirit.

 While we currently have no active cases, we continue to exit from lock down.
 Therefore, travel restrictions do still remain in place.
 Anyone entering the Bailiwick of Guernsey is required, by law, to self-isolate for 14 days upon arrival into a Guernsey or Alderney port.

-We ask our visitors for your continued patience as we will provide updates as and when they are announced.
+We ask our visitors for your continued patience and we will provide further updates as and when they are announced.

 For further information, please go to gov.gg/coronavirus

-An air bridge has been formed between the two islands, Guernsey's airline, Aurigny.com is offering flights in July and August.
+An air bridge has been formed between the two islands, Guernsey's airline, Aurigny.com is offering flights in July, August & September.